 During this final stretch of winter, there are still a lot of things to do in Copenhagen.
 Since there are fewer travelers, visiting castles and museums means you aren’t fighting a crowd.
 They’re also great places to explore during the day since you can escape from the cold.

-Also use the “hygee winter” period to do something cozy.
+Also use the “hygge winter” period to do something cozy.
 Copenhagen boasts amazing coffee shops and a great food scene.
-Find a hearty meal, a warm cup of coffee and even enjoy one of the many board game cafes.
+Find a hearty meal at one of the great Copenhagen Restaurants.
+Warm up with a cup of coffee and even enjoy one of the many board game cafes.
 There’s still a lot of things to do in Copenhagen Winter.